5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - [Credits and Thank Yous](#credits-and-thank-yous)

 ## About
-OpenCore and Clover EFI Folders for running macOS High Sierra to Ventura on the Lenovo ThinkPad T530.
+OpenCore and Clover EFI Folders for running macOS High Sierra to Sonoma on the Lenovo ThinkPad T530.

 ### Special Features
 - Includes Patches and Kexts from [**OpenCore Legacy Patcher**](https://github.com/dortania/Opencore-Legacy-Patcher), such as: